fastoch/Networking/Cisco_IOS.md

 >[!warning]
 >The runnning config is stored in volatile memory.
 If the router reboots, we lose all the changes we've made.
 >We need to save the running-config to non-volatile storage.
+To do that, we must copy the running config to the startup config.

+## copy the running config to the startup config
+`copy running-config startup-config`
+`copy run start` is the short version

+## Another way to save the running config
+`write memory`
+`wr mem`
+>[!warning]
+>some devices don't use the `wr mem` command anymore, use `copy run start` instead.

 ---